 Power supply quality and issues with variable frequency drives

-Workshop sessions and tutorials covering the design and diagnosis of ESP systems
+Workshop sessions and tutorials covering the design and diagnosis of ESP systems with Prosper

 Note: Each day will include practical workshop sessions illustrating the application of theory to ESP well models.
 Participants are encouraged to bring field data and examples to interpret and analyse.